acmdorio/acmdorio.github.io/_posts/2020-04-29-pl-features-1.md

 ```

 This is code repetition, so one way to implement it with better reuse would be with a generic `empower` function which is *behaviour-parameterized*.
-Since one of the arguments is a function that can be passed in just like any data argument; and the returned value is a function (which happens to be a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming))) in the same way it could be returning a number, we may now say the language has first-class functions.
+Since one of the arguments is a function that can be passed in just like any data argument, and the returned value is a function (which happens to be a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming))) in the same way it could be returning a number, we may now say the language has first-class functions.

 ```
 fun empower(operation, base) {